Anton Stach: International career

 In March 2021, Stach was called up for the Germany national under-21 football team for the group stage of the 2021 UEFA European Under-21 Championship.
 The matches were broadcast live in Germany at ProSieben and ProSieben MAXX and his father Matthias Stach was the commentator during the group stage.
-The player was substituted in the second match against the Netherlands and his father has said "Blamier' mich nicht, Junge!" (in English "Don't embarrass me, boy!" or "Don't embarrass me, son!").
+The player was substituted in the second match against the Netherlands and his father said "Blamier' mich nicht, Junge!" (in English "Don't embarrass me, boy!" or "Don't embarrass me, son!").
 Germany advanced past the group stage as Stach made two appearances.
 In July 2021, he was also a part of the German squad for the knockout stage of the tournament, playing in all three matches as Germany reached the final, where they won 1–0 against Portugal.

 Stach was called up to the senior Germany squad for friendly matches against Israel and the Netherlands on 26 and 29 March 2022, respectively.
 Stach was substituted in the 2–0 win against Israel in Sinsheim in the 64th minute for Julian Weigl.

 Personal life

-Anton's father, Matthias Stach, is a sports commentator in Germany.
-Anton’s sisters, Emma and Lotta, play basketball.
+Stach's father, Matthias Stach, is a sports commentator in Germany.
+His sisters Emma and Lotta both play professional basketball in the German DBB. his sisters, Emma and Lotta, play basketball.